 Private Osteopathy Appointments

-Please note it is often helpful to bring any relevant medical information to your first appointment, as a detailed medical history will be taken.
+No referral is required for clients who wish to access private Osteopath appointments, however it is often helpful if you bring any relevant medical information will you to your first appointment (e.g scan reports) as a detailed medical history will be taken.